Flank/flank/README.md

   #   - /sdcard/

   ## Monitor and record performance metrics: CPU, memory, network usage, and FPS (game-loop only).
-  ## Enabled by default, use --no-performance-metrics to disable.
+  ## Disabled by default.
+Use --performance-metrics to enable.
   # performance-metrics: true

   ## The fully-qualified Java class name of the instrumentation test runner
   ## (default: the last name extracted from the APK manifest).
   # test-runner-class: com.foo.TestRunner